Yes! Puppies lose their baby teeth and grow new adult teeth – just like humans!

 However, pups don’t have their baby teeth for very long.
 After just a month, your puppy’s milk teeth will begin to fall out, making way for adult dog teeth.

 This means your puppy will likely lose its puppy teeth at around 3-4 months old, although it can vary between breeds.
+Not coincidentally, this is roughly the same time frame in which puppies can begin eating puppy food, rather than milk.

 This is around the time when most owners will have finally taken their puppy home.
 As your pup’s baby teeth fall out and adult teeth begin to emerge, you’ll want to make sure you’re providing your puppy with teething toys and relief.